sderosiaux/golb/src/pages/2016-01-06-how-to-enhance-the-quality-of-your-javascript-code/index.md

 path: "/articles/2016/01/06/how-to-enhance-the-quality-of-your-javascript-code/"
 language: en
 tags: ['javascript', 'babel', 'reactjs']
+description: "Integrating ESLint into webpack: that can save your time and find bugs."
 ---

 TLDR: By linting our source code.

 TOC